 Planned Giving and the Nordic Circle

-The Nordic Legacy Circle recognizes supporters who have generously included the Nordic Museum in their estate plans.
+The Nordic Legacy Circle recognizes supporters who have generously included the National Nordic Museum in their estate plans.
 These planned gifts are essential to the future financial stability of the Museum, supporting the development of exhibits and programs and preserving a heritage that has shaped our community.

 Nordic Legacy Circle members Curtis Jacobs and his beloved wife Shirley, who passed away in December 2010, joined the Museum in 1994, becoming involved in all activities of the Finn Room and volunteering at many events such as Viking Days and Yulefest.